-In a highly-available NameNode configuration, the location of the checkpoint depends on where the
+In a highly-available NameNode configuration, the location of the checkpoint depends on where the saveNamespace command is sent, as defined in the preceding step.

 6. Store the layoutVersion for the NameNode located at

 \$[dfs.namenode.name.dir]/current/VERSION, into a backup directory where